-A geographic information system (GIS) is a computer system for capturing, storing, analyzing and displaying data related to locations on the Earth’s surface.
+A Geographic Information System (GIS) is a computer system for capturing, storing, analyzing and displaying data related to locations on the Earth’s surface.
 GIS enables users to display different kinds of data on a single map.
-This helps people to more easily see, analyze, and understand patterns and relationships between various sets of data.
+This helps people to easily visualize, analyze, and understand patterns and relationships between various sets of data.
 GIS can use any information that includes location, and such data are referred to as spatial data.
 The location can be expressed in many ways, such as latitude and longitude, address, or ZIP code.
 Different types of spatial information can be compared and analyzed using GIS.

 AABSyS is a leading provider of GIS technology services for the past several years.
-Please continue exploring this section to find more details about how AABSyS can help you with GIS and CAD, and also some interesting case studies of how customers in different segments have benefitted from AABSyS services.
+Please click here to explore more details about how AABSyS can help you with GIS and also some interesting case studies of how customers in different segments have benefitted from AABSyS GIS services.